hhellwig/my-startup/README.md

 - Learned that VSCode will let you select color using a color scale!
 - Aligning items is hard!

+###### Simon JS-
+- Learned how to create local login (use for startup)
+- Learned how to make buttons "reactive (can use for match cards)
+- Learned how to get score table to update (use for high scores on startup)
+- JavaScript can get really complicated...I think I'll probably need a lot of help implementing it in my startup

 My web server: http://13.59.191.43